argoproj/argo-workflows/docs/training.md

 ## Hands-On

-We're created a Katacoda course featuring beginner and intermediate lessons.
+We've created a Katacoda course featuring beginner and intermediate lessons.
 These allow to you try out Argo Workflows in your web browser without needing to install anything on your computer.
 Each lessons starts up a Kubernetes cluster that you can access via a web browser.